Althinect/enum-permission/README.md

 ### Permission Groups

-When `sync_permission_group` is enabled in the config (enabled by default), permissions will be grouped by model name, which is helpful for UI-based permission management:
+When `sync_permission_group` is enabled in the config, permissions will be grouped by model name, which is helpful for UI-based permission management:

 ```php
 // In UserPermission.php